 What’s the first step to learning more about internship opportunities?

-Set an appointment with an SCC Career Counselor by calling 636-922-8241.
-They can explain the process, help you draft/update your resume, practice interview skills and guide you as you seek work experience.
+Schedule an appointment with an SCC Career Counselor by calling 636-922-8241.
+We can explain the process, help you draft/update your resume, practice interview skills and guide you as you seek work experience.

 How do I find out about internships or other career-related opportunities?

-- In the Career Services Center you will find three books: An “Internship Book,” a “Full-Time Job Book” and a “Part-Time Job Book.”
-These list opportunities from area employers.
+- In the Career Services Center you will find a white binder entitled ”Jobs and Internships."
+The binder contains opportunities from area employers.
 You can review these postings during business hours.
 No appointment is necessary.
-Apply directly to the company.
+You will apply directly to the company.

 - Register on College Central Network, SCC’s online job and internship posting program.
 Go to www.collegecentral.com/stchas.
 Check the site often as new jobs and internships are posted daily.